calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.file_search_threads
-The number of concurrent threads Wings utilizes when searching through server files.
+The number of concurrent worker threads Wings spawns to crawl and scan through server files during a search request.

 Default value: